avinetworks/avi-helm-charts/docs/faq.md

 the ingress to VS mapping.
 Hence if you want to alter the shard VS number, first delete the older configmap and trigger a complete cleanup of the VSes in the controller.
 Followed by a edit of the configmap and restart of AKO.

+#### What is the use of static routes?

+Static routes are created within a VRF context.
+While deploying AKO the admin or the operator decides a VRF context object for a given kubernetes cluster.
+This VRF context object is created in the Avi controller for the cluster.
+The static routes map each POD CIDR with the kubernetes node's IP address.
+However, for static routes to work, the Service Engines must be L2 adjacent to your kubernetes nodes.

 #### What happens if I have the same SNI host across multiple namespaces?

 The ingress API does not prohibit the user from creating the same SNI hostname across multiple namespaces.
 In the hostname sharding